danielloosec/blog/_posts/2018-04-06-PrivacyList.markdown

 [Off The Record Communications][Off-The-Record-Communications] - How to truly communicate anonomusly.

-[How Tor Users Get Caught][How-Tor-Users-Get-Caught] - A talk at Defcon on the most famous tricks used by law enforcement and the largest mistakes made by people tryint to hide themselves.
+[How Tor Users Get Caught][How-Tor-Users-Get-Caught] - A talk at Defcon on the most famous tricks used by law enforcement and the largest mistakes made by people trying to hide themselves.

 <b>Personal Tips</b>